You’ve decided to invest in a short-term private debt Security. Or, perhaps, a private equity investment. Great! Now what?

 Closing documents can include the following documents.
 When considering an investment, please read them thoroughly and execute those requiring your signature.
 A complete executed set will be provided for your records.
 Note: each Broker-Dealer may have slightly different processes and requirements.
 What follows is CFG’s process, but it is likely to be like most others.

-For an equity investment:
+For an Equity Investment:

 - Private Placement Memorandum (“PPM”) – When used, the PPM is the definitive document for the offering to describe the terms of the offering and relevant background of the Issuer.
 It is produced by the Issuer and is for informational purposes.
-No signature is required.
+No signature required.

 - Joinder to the Operating Agreement – It notes the Investor’s agreement to the Operating Agreement.
 The Investor signs.